Skip to Content

 When should I start herb seeds indoors?

-Start herb seeds indoors six to eight weeks before your last frost date.
+Start herb seeds indoors 6-8 weeks before your last frost date.
+You’ll get a head start on the growing season and stronger transplants for your garden beds.

 Can I plant different herbs together successfully?